 Furthermore, this lower bound can be improved by time-sharing at the transmitter \cite[Sec.
 16.8]{elk11} or at the relay \cite[Footnote 2]{Wu19}. \end{remark}

-Figure \ref{figGPrimitive} plots the upper bound in Proposition \ref{Proposition5} along with the cut-set upper bound and the compress-forward lower bound for an example Gaussian product-form relay channel.
+Figure \ref{figGPrimitive} plots the upper bound in Proposition \ref{Proposition5} along with the cutset upper bound and the compress-forward lower bound for an example Gaussian product-form relay channel.

-In~\cite{wu2017geometry}, the following upper bound on the capacity of the Gaussian product-form relay channel is established. \begin{theorem}[\cite{wu2017geometry}] For the Gaussian product-form relay channel, any achievable rate $R$ must satisfy the condition
+The following upper bound on the capacity of the Gaussian product-form relay channel was established in~\cite{wu2017geometry}. \begin{theorem}[\cite{wu2017geometry}] For the Gaussian product-form relay channel, any achievable rate $R$ must satisfy the condition

 where

 \end{theorem} Although the techniques used to prove this theorem are completely different from those used in this paper, it turns out quite surprisingly that bound \eqref{eqn:htheta} coincides with the bound in Proposition~\ref{Proposition5}.